bees-hive/aws-creds/README.md

 ~ aws-creds describe-creds --help
 usage: aws-creds describe-creds [-h]

-This command displays the current AWS credentials by inspecting the relevant environment variables in the shell session.
-Additionally, it executes automatically whenever aws-creds is run without any arguments.
+Displays the current AWS credentials by inspecting the relevant environment variables in the shell session.
+Additionally, this command executes automatically whenever aws-creds is run without any arguments.

 options:
   -h, --help  show this help message and exit

 ```

 ### `aws-creds scan-local`